TurkuNLP/Turku-neural-parser-pipeline/docs/models.md

 BLEX       |     83.32 |     83.25 |     83.28 |     84.29
 ```

-## Enhanced UD (IWPT ST 2020) <a id="iwpt"></a>

-The enhanced UD models for all IWPT 2020 Shared Task languages will be available soon.

 ## Biomedical English (CRAFT) <a id="craft"></a>

-The Biomedical English model trained on CRAFT corpus v4.0.0 is available here: [models_en_craft_v4.0.0](http://dl.turkunlp.org/turku-parser-models/models_en_craft_v4.0.0.tar.gz).
+The Biomedical English model trained on CRAFT corpus v4.0.0 is upcoming

-This `en_craft_v4.0.0` model uses an updated version of the parser incorporating Udify and pre-trained BioBERT language model.
-Instructions how to run the new parser on Google Colab are available here: [turku-neural-parser-colab](https://github.com/TurkuNLP/Turku-neural-parser-pipeline/blob/modularize/turku_neural_parser_colab.ipynb).
-Remember to change the default model name to `en_craft_v4.0.0` when running the notebook.

-Instructions how to run the new parser locally will be available soon.

 Evaluation results on test section with gold segmentation (more details in the paper link below):